pekrau/CouchDB2/README.md

 ```python
 db.put_index(fields, ddoc=None, name=None, selector=None)
 ```
 Store a Mango index specification.
+CouchDB v2.x only.

 - `fields` is a list of fields to index.
 - `ddoc` is the design document name.
 Generated if none given.